Sheldon Weisgrau, Director, Health Reform Resource Project

 David Jordan, Director, Alliance for a Healthy Kansas

-This session will discuss building an advocacy campaign around a health issue.
-We’ll use the example of the campaign to expand the Medicaid program in Kansas (KanCare) to emphasize the points raised.
+This session discussed building an advocacy campaign around a health issue.
+The example of the campaign to expand the Medicaid program in Kansas (KanCare) was used to emphasize the points raised.

 Sheldon Weisgrau is the director of the Health Reform Resource Project, an initiative to provide technical assistance and education on health reform in Kansas.
 Sheldon has more than 30 years of experience in health policy.
 He has worked effectively in the public, private, and non-profit sectors to ensure the delivery of health care services in rural and underserved communities and to enhance the knowledge and engagement of health care consumers, providers, and policymakers.
 Sheldon earned his undergraduate degree from Cornell University and a master’s degree in health policy and management from the Johns Hopkins University School of Public Health.

 David Jordan is the executive director of the Alliance for a Healthy Kansas, a coalition of over 100 organizations working to improve health and access to health care in Kansas.
 David oversees the Alliance’s operations and the effort to expand KanCare, Kansas’ Medicaid program.